-The term spread refers to the difference between the ask price (the price at which you buy a currency) and the bid price (the price at which you sell a currency).
+The term "spread" refers to the difference between the ask price (the price at which you buy a currency) and the bid price (the price at which you sell a currency).
 For example, the GBP/USD currency pair might have a bid/ask price of 1.4147/1.4150.
 The spread is the absolute difference between the bid and ask, which in this case is 0.0003.
-Brokers quote spreads in terms of pips, which usually require you to divide by 100.
+Forex brokers quote spreads in terms of pips, which usually require you to divide by 100.
 Therefore, the spread of this currency pair is 0.03 pips.

 How Does a Forex Broker for Low Spreads Work?